jasonbisson/Google_Cloud_SCC_Settings/README.md

 ### To Do
 Expand to alert on submodules that are not enables.
-Remove sleep when quota has been updated
+Remove sleep when quota has been updated.